-Senate Bill No. introduced by T. Manzella aims to revise election laws in Montana by implementing new requirements for voting systems.
-The bill mandates that election administrators conduct a test of a new voting system to verify its functionality whenever a new system is acquired or after significant changes, such as software updates or hardware custody changes.
-Additionally, it requires that audit logs or cast vote records be retained as public records, ensuring transparency and accountability in the election process.
+Senate Bill No. introduced by T. Manzella aims to revise election laws in Montana by implementing new requirements for the testing and retention of voting systems.
+The bill mandates that election administrators conduct a test of a new voting system to verify its functionality whenever it is acquired or altered, including after software updates or hardware changes.
+Additionally, it requires that audit logs and cast vote records from voting systems capable of producing such records be retained indefinitely as public records, ensuring transparency and accountability in the electoral process.

 SB0494_1(1): 13-1-303, 13-15-206